Blue whale: Subspecies and stocks

-Blue whales off the Chilean coast may be a separate subspecies based on geographic separation, genetics, and unique song types.
-Chilean blue whales may overlap in the Eastern Tropical Pacific with Antarctica blue whales and Eastern North Pacific blue whales.
-Chilean blue whales are genetically differentiated from Antarctica blue whales and are unlikely to be interbreeding.
-However, the genetic distinction is less with the Eastern North Pacific blue whale and there may be gene flow between hemispheres.
+Blue whales off the Chilean coast might be a separate subspecies based on their geographic separation, genetics, and unique song types.
+Chilean blue whales might overlap in the Eastern Tropical Pacific with Antarctica blue whales and Eastern North Pacific blue whales.
+Chilean blue whales are genetically differentiated from Antarctica blue whales such that interbreeding is unlikely.
+However, the genetic distinction is less between them and the Eastern North Pacific blue whale, hence there might be gene flow between the Southern and Northern Hemispheres.
+A 2019 study by Luis Pastene, Jorge Acevedo and Trevor Branch provided new morphometric data from a survey of 60 Chilean blue whales, hoping to address the debate about the possible distinction of this population from others in the Southern Hemisphere.
+Data from this study, based on whales collected in the 1965/1966 whaling season, shows that both the maximum and mean body length of Chilean blue whales lies between these values in pygmy and Antarctic blue whales.
+Data also indicates a potential difference in snout-eye measurements between the three, and a significant difference in fluke-anus length between the Chilean population and pygmy blue whales.
+This further confirms Chilean blue whales as a separate population, and implies that they do not fall under the same subspecies as the pygmy blue whale (B. m. brevicauda).

+A 2024 genomic study of the global blue whale population found support for the subspecific status of Antarctic and Indo-western Pacific blue whales but not eastern Pacific blue whales.
+The study found "...divergence between the eastern North and eastern South Pacific, and among the eastern Indian Ocean, the western South Pacific and the northern Indian Ocean." and "no divergence within the Antarctic".

 Description

-The blue whale is a slender-bodied cetacean with a broad U-shaped head; thin, elongated flippers; a small 13 in sickle-shaped dorsal fin located close to the tail and a large tail stock at the root of the wide and thin flukes.
+The blue whale is a slender-bodied cetacean with a broad U-shaped head; thin, elongated flippers; a small 13 in sickle-shaped dorsal fin located close to the tail, and a large tail stock at the root of the wide and thin flukes.
 The upper jaw is lined with 70–395 black baleen plates.
 The throat region has 60–88 grooves which allows the skin to expand during feeding.
 It has two blowholes that can squirt 30–40 ft up in the air.
 The skin has a mottled grayish-blue coloration, appearing blue underwater.
 The mottling patterns near the dorsal fin vary between individuals.
 The underbelly has lighter pigmentation and can appear yellowish due to diatoms in the water, which historically earned them the nickname "sulphur bottom".
 The male blue whale has the largest penis in the animal kingdom, at around 3 m long and 12 in wide.